rayfould/Muse/README.md

 ![Database Image](supabase_schema_png2.png)

 ## Sensor Setup
-We are using the camera sensor
+We are using the camera sensor to enable users to take photos of their work to share with their creative community
 - Took some time to get this set up, added functionality early in sprint 1

 ## Multidevice Testing